-(i) The audit shall:

-assess compliance with the requirements of this consent, licences and approvals; in the event of any non-compliance, report on the effectiveness of the environmental management of the mine as it may relate to the area of non-compliance; be carried out at the Applicant's expense; and be conducted by a duly qualified independent person or team approved by the Director-General in consultation with BSC and CEMCC.

-(ii) The Director-General may, after considering any submission made by the relevant government agencies, BSC and CEMCC on the report, notify the Applicant of any requirements with regard to any recommendations in the report.
+- (i) The audit shall: - assess compliance with the requirements of this consent, licences and approvals; in the event of any non-compliance, report on the effectiveness of the environmental management of the mine as it may relate to the area of non-compliance; - be carried out at the Applicant's expense; and be conducted by a duly qualified independent person or team approved by the Director-General in consultation with BSC and CEMCC. - (ii) The Director-General may, after considering any submission made by the relevant government agencies, BSC and CEMCC on the report, notify the Applicant of any requirements with regard to any recommendations in the report.
 The Applicant shall comply with those reasonable requirements within such time as the Director-General may require.

-This independent environmental audit of the mining and infrastructure areas of the development was conducted between the 12-16 December 2005 by Trevor Brown and Robert Drury of Trevor Brown & Associates, to assess the environmental compliance status of the development activities.
+This independent environmental audit of the construction activities associated with the mining and infrastructure areas of the development was conducted between the 19 and 23 June 2006 by Trevor Brown and Robert Drury of Trevor Brown & Associates, to assess the environmental compliance status of the development activities.